Foxtel Play is more than just Foxtel through the Internet. Here's what you need to know about this digital streaming service.

 |Movies||$20||Foxtel Movies Premiere, Foxtel Movies Disney, Foxtel Movies Masterpiece, Foxtel Movies Action, Foxtel Movies Romance, Foxtel Movies Thriller, Foxtel Movies Family, Foxtel Movies Comedy, Foxtel Movies More, World Movies|

 If you’ve used a streaming service like Netflix or Stan before then you should be comfortable with Foxtel Play.
-If you are completely new to the streaming game, here is how it works:
+If you are completely new to the streaming game, here's how it works:

-- Go to the Foxtel Play website, sign up for your package of choice, Add on your additional premium packs and arrange your account details.
-You’ll be direct debited from your chosen account on a monthly basis, in accordance to your monthly billing cycle.
+- Go to the Foxtel Play website, sign up for your package of choice, add on your additional premium packs and arrange your account details.
+You’ll be direct debited from your chosen account on a monthly basis, in accordance with your monthly billing cycle.

-- Download the Foxtel Play app for your device (There is a list of compatible apps below)
+- Download the Foxtel Play app for your device (there's a list of compatible devices below).